-It should have been obvious for years, but studies are just now drawing clear lines of connection between the three.
+It should have been obvious for years, but studies are just now drawing clear lines between the three.
 Oral health, incidentally, is at the crux of it all.
 And it’s completely possible to use essential oils to stop the root cause of diabetes and heart disease.

 Atherosclerosis is Rooted in Oral Health

 Where we once were told that cholesterol in the foods we eat could dredge through our arteries and clog them like sewage, we now know that dietary cholesterol has very little to do with blood serum cholesterol.
 On the other hand, researchers evaluated over 600 senior citizens who had no prior incidence of cardiovascular disease and found a definitive link between periodontal bacteria and thickening of the arteries.
 (2)